joshpeterson/summa/book/first_part/treatise_on_the_one_god/of_the_simplicity_of_god/prologue.md

 (6) Whether He is composed of subject and accident?
 (7) Whether He is in any way composite, or wholly simple?
 (8) Whether He enters into composition with other things?

+* Whether God Is A Body?
+* Whether God Is Composed Of Matter And Form?
+* Whether God Is The Same As His Essence Or Nature?
+* Whether Essence And Existence Are The Same In God?
+* Whether God Is Contained In A Genus?
+* Whether In God There Are Any Accidents?
+* Whether God Is Altogether Simple?
+* Whether God Enters Into The Composition Of Other Things?